 Frank was one of the founders of Veterans for Human Rights, an early LGBT war veterans group.
 Frank served on the Board of Directors of Right to Pride PAC in the 1990s.
-Frank became a Director of Basic Rights Oregon in 2002 for ten years, co-chairing the Board and PAC for several years; and later serving as co-interim Executive Director.
+In 2002 Frank became a Director of Basic Rights Oregon for ten years, co-chairing the Board and PAC for several years; and later serving as co-interim Executive Director.
 In 2004, Frank organized and was the first President of the Democratic Party of Oregon GLBT Caucus.

 Party Office Holder

 Chair, Democratic Party of Oregon